Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

-Both the TDA and DDA board are mounted on the ARA Triggering and Readout Interface \textbf{(ATRI)} which provides all logic for the data acquisition systems in a single Spartan-6 FPGA.
-This FPGA is programmed by, and exchanges its data with, an Intel atom-based Single Board Computer \textbf{(SBC)} which handles the data transfer to storage on discs in the IceCube Laboratory \textbf{(ICL)}.
+Both the TDA and DDA boards are mounted on the ARA Triggering and Readout Interface (ATRI) which provides all logic for the data acquisition systems in a single Spartan-6 FPGA.
+This FPGA is programmed by, and exchanges its data with, an Intel atom-based Single Board Computer (SBC) which handles the data transfer to storage on disks in the IceCube Laboratory (ICL).
 Currently an event rate of $\unit{5}{\hertz}$ can be accommodated on a USB link between the FPGA and the SBC.
-Future upgrades for this link envision a much higher bandwidth PCI-express bus to increase the total station trigger rate.
+In December 2015 a much higher bandwidth PCI Express bus was installed to increase the acceptable station trigger rate.

-The ARA detector in its current status consists of 3 stations, of which two were taking data in the year 2013 and produced the data for this analysis.
+The ARA detector in its current form consists of 3 stations, of which two were taking data in the year 2013 and produced the data for this analysis.